August 2025 Indonesian protests: Central government

 Neighborhood Security System (Siskamling), at the resident unit (RW) and neighborhood unit (RT) community levels to prevent further unrest.

 In the Post-Demonstration Monitoring and Evaluation Assistance for the Solo Raya Region, the Inspector General of the Ministry of Home Affairs confirmed to journalists that the Solo region had returned to a conducive state.

 According to the Indonesian Human Rights Minister Natalius Pigai, the status of the three people reported missing by Commission for Missing Persons and Victims of Violence (KontraS) cannot yet be verified.
-It was revealed in 18 September that 2 of them were not actually missing.
+It was revealed on 18 September that two of them were not actually missing.
 Instead, Those two are just travelling outside their hometown for working.

 Regional governments

 Pramono Anung (in black) attending Affan's funeral on 29 August.

 The Governor of Jakarta, Pramono Anung, appealed for restraint and peaceful resolution, and urged students not to get involved in the protests.
 He later stated that the provincial government would not revoke the allowance support from students who participate in protests.
 The governor of West Java Dedi Mulyadi offered to become a foster parent to Affan's younger sibling, who is still in junior high school, and promised to help the family find a permanent home in Jakarta.
 As an effort to call for calm and unity, the Jakarta provincial government promoted the slogan #JagaJakarta (Protect Jakarta) as an attempt to call on citizens to rebuild the city together after being struck by riots.

 The Governor of North Sumatra, Bobby Nasution said that he welcomed the demonstrations conducted in front of the North Sumatra Regional House of Representatives but also said the demonstrations should not end in anarchy.
 He then urged those who wished to exercise freedom of speech to conduct themselves in an orderly manner.
 As a form of solidarity over Affan's killing, Bobby distributed groceries to motorcycle taxi drivers.

 The Sultan and Governor of Yogyakarta, Hamengkubuwono X, went to see the demonstration in person and urged both sides to stay peaceful.
 When he arrived in Yogyakarta Provincial Police Headquarters, the Sultan, accompanied by two of his daughters and members of the provincial government called representatives of the protesters to come inside to discuss mitigation of violence while the Sultan was seen seriously listening to the protesters' demands.
 The Sultan expressed his condolences on Affan Kurniawan and reminded the protesters to exercise their freedom of speech without violence.
 He also urged the protesters to stay calm and not be fueled by provocation and told the police to ensure transparency in due process.
 The Sultan also commented that public officials should refrain from flaunting their wealth and behave themselves.